cvc5/ethos/user_manual.md

 ### List

 Atomic terms can be marked with the annotation `:list`.
-Conceptually, this annotation marks that the term should be treated as a list of arguments when it occurs as an argument of a right (left) associative operator with a nil element.
+This annotation marks that the term should be treated as a list of arguments when it occurs as an argument of a right (left) associative operator with a nil element.
 Note the following example:

 ```
 (declare-const or (-> Bool Bool Bool) :right-assoc-nil false)